Canon T4i Review

 NOTE: This low light test is conducted with a stationary subject, and the camera mounted on a sturdy tripod.
 Most digital cameras will fail miserably when faced with a moving subject in dim lighting.
 (For example, a child's ballet recital or a holiday pageant in a gymnasium.)
 Digital SLRs like the Canon T4i do much better than point & shoots, but you still shouldn't expect a quick autofocus lock with moving subjects.

-ISO 1,600 shots are better at 16 x 20.
-Noise suppression has started to affect reds, and some luminance noise haunts the shadows.
+ISO 1,600 prints are quite good at 13 x 19.
+At 16 x 20, noise suppression has started to affect reds, and some luminance noise affects the shadows.

 Testing hundreds of digital cameras, we've found that you can only tell just so much about a camera's image quality by viewing its images on-screen.
 Ultimately, there's no substitute for printing a lot of images and examining them closely.
 For this reason, we now routinely print sample images from the cameras we test on our Canon Pro9000 Mark II studio printer, and on the Canon Pixma MP610 here in the office.
 (See the Canon Pixma Pro9000 Mark II review for details on that model.)